rpigu-i/ai-llm-nlp-support-scripts/langchain_examples/README.md

 2. Set the Project Name e.g. `LangGraphExample`

 3. Copy the environment variables, and `export` them.
-Be careful not to blow away your existing `OPENAI_API_KEY` you set already
+Be careful not to blow away your existing `OPENAI_API_KEY` you set already.
+Note, this should also include setting `LANGSMITH_TRACING` to true, and including your `LANGSMITH_API_KEY`.